-The League of Minnesota Cities is a membership organization dedicated to promoting excellence in local government.
-The League serves its more than 800 member cities through advocacy, education and training, policy development, risk management, and other services.
+The League of Minnesota Cities is a membership association dedicated to promoting excellence in local government.
+The League, governed by a Board of Directors consisting of local elected and appointed city officials, serves its more than 800 member cities through advocacy, education and training, policy development, risk management, and other services.

 The League of Minnesota Cities promotes excellence in local government through effective advocacy, expert analysis, and trusted guidance for all Minnesota cities.

 We envision a future for Minnesota and the League where: